Phoenix dactylifera, the true date palm, is a member of Arecaceae, the palm family.

 Sun: Full sun.

-Use a ring dike around trunk for irrigation.
+fruiting.
+Use a ring dike around the trunk for irrigation.
 Commercial growers irrigate an area 15' in radius

 around the trunk, often using low overhead sprinklers to better control water distribution.